 Part-time and full-time positions are available.
 Short-term and fixed-term contracts are common in the voluntary sector and creative industries, as roles often depend on securing funding.
 Permanent contracts do exist, particularly in hospitals and museums.

 What to expect

-- Volunteer coordinators are generally office-based with some opportunities for home-based working, depending on the organisation.
+- You're generally office-based with some opportunities for home-based working, depending on the organisation.
 The work can also involve visits to organisations which use volunteers, outreach work and site visits.

-- Work can be stressful when assuring reliability on the part of the volunteer.
+- Work can be challenging, for example when trying to ensure volunteer reliability.
 Projects and jobs are often dependent on short-term external funding.
-This can result in a great deal of anxiety and job insecurity, particularly within the voluntary sector.
+This can result in job insecurity, particularly within the voluntary sector.

-- There are international opportunities for volunteer coordinators to manage teams of volunteers overseas.
-Such positions are generally with international non-governmental organisations (NGOs) or businesses offering career break and gap-year opportunities.
+- There are international opportunities to manage teams of volunteers overseas.
+Such positions are generally with international non-governmental organisations (NGOs) or businesses offering career break and gap year opportunities.

 Although this area of work is generally open to all graduates, a degree or HND in the following subjects may increase your chances: